-You could even rent out your whole house for a time, through sites like Airbnb.
-If you’re planning to be away on holiday for a few weeks, you can rent your home out while you’re away, and help pay for your break.
+You could even list your whole house for a time, through sites like Airbnb.
+If you’re planning to be away on holiday for a few weeks, you can list your home out while you’re away, and help pay for your break.

 Another possibility is renting out your driveway (for up to £500 a month) if you live in an area where parking places are scarce.
 See our article on renting for further details.